ronituohino/doodle-design/README.md

 In case you need to rebuild the docker images, run `npm run docker-build`

-When the production environment is up & running you can connect to the client application by opening a browser and connecting to `localhost`
+Now you can connect to the client application by opening a browser and connecting to `localhost`
-You can also connect to the admin application by opening a browser and connecting to `admin.localhost`
+You can also connect to the admin application by connecting to `admin.localhost`
-You can also connect to GraphQL Explorer by opening a browser and connecting to `api.localhost`
+You can also connect to GraphQL Explorer by connecting to `api.localhost`